KDE/sink/docs/storage.md

 Normalized:

 * priority is that we can access individual members efficiently.
-* we don't care about exact reproducability of e.g. ical file
+* we don't care about exact reproducability of e.g. an ical file
 ```
 Event {
   id